newst4rt/Lyrify/README.md

   python3 main.py interactive
   ```

+### Status Handler

+Lyrify uses predefined status codes to report the user if something goes wrong.
+This feature make it easy to detect and handle issues during runtime.
+Codes and their description can be determined [here](docs/status_codes.md).

 ## Options

 Options are separated into different categories due to the different print modes and those behaviors.